R142 (New York City Subway car): History

-Between 2016 and 2018, the MTA replaced the individual strip maps for cars assigned to the 2 and 5 with combined strip maps showing both services, due to the two services having large amounts of route overlap on the IRT White Plains Road, Eastern Parkway, and Nostrand Avenue lines, and because the R142s assigned to the East 180th Street and 239th Street yards are shared between the two lines.
+Between 2016 and 2018, the MTA replaced the individual strip maps for cars assigned to the 2 and 5 with combined strip maps showing both services, due to the two services having large amounts of route overlap on the IRT White Plains Road, Eastern Parkway, and Nostrand Avenue lines, and because the R142s assigned to the East 180th Street and 239th Street yards are shared between the two routes.

 In January 2019, the MTA proposed mid-life upgrades to several train subsystems in the R142 and R142A fleets.
-These included changes to the HVAC, propulsion, and door systems; the addition of Ethernet on the R142 fleet; and conversion of the fleet to be compatible with communications-based train control, in conjunction with subway signal upgrades along the IRT Lexington Avenue Line and IRT Seventh Avenue Line.
+These included changes to the HVAC, propulsion, and door systems; the addition of Ethernet on the R142 fleet; and conversion of the fleet to be compatible with communications-based train control (CBTC), in conjunction with subway signal upgrades along the IRT Lexington Avenue Line and IRT Seventh Avenue Line.
 The R142 fleet would also be retrofitted with a "monitoring and diagnostics system".

-In March 2021, car 7021 its route and destination signs upgraded to LEDs.
-The route portion of the sign also received a green circle/red diamond LED for the route display, similar to those on the R62A sets currently used on the 6 route.
+In March 2021, the route and destination signs on car 7021 were upgraded to LEDs.
+The route portion of the sign also received a green circle/red diamond LED for the route display, similar to those on the R62A sets currently used on the 6 service.
 Car 7171 received the same modifications in mid-2021.
-It is currently unknown if the remainder of the rolling stock will be retrofitted with these features.
+The upgrades were implemented on more cars in 2024.

 Incidents

-On March 27, 2020, a northbound 2 train with operating lead consist 6346–6350 and trailing consist 6366–6370 was set on fire while traveling from 96th Street to Central Park North–110th Street.
+On March 27, 2020, a northbound 2 train with operating lead consist 6346–6350 and trailing consist 6366–6370 was set on fire while traveling from 96th Street to 110th Street–Malcolm X Plaza.
 While the trailing consist was relatively unscathed and eventually returned to service in November 2020, the lead consist suffered extensive damage and was retired.
 The fire erupted on board car 6347, damaging that car, as well as additional fire and smoke damage to the rest of the set, along with some moderate fire damage to the station as well.
 As a result, the whole set was taken out of service and stripped for parts.
 The train operator was killed, and 16 people were injured.
 A man accused of setting the fire was arrested and charged with murder in December 2020.

+On October 19, 2025, a southbound 4 train was en-route to 149th Street–Grand Concourse when the link bar between two intermediate cars of the leading consist separated, specifically between cars 1218 and 1219 (the third and fourth cars) in consist 1216–1220, which subsequently split into two.
+No injuries were reported.